kentcdodds/mdx-bundler/README.md

   </summary>

-[MDX](https://mdxjs.com/) enables you to combine terse markdown syntax for your content with the power of React components.
+[MDX](https://mdxjs.com/) enables you to combine terse markdown syntax for your content with the power of JSX components.
 For content-heavy sites, writing the content with straight-up HTML can be annoyingly verbose.
 Often people solve this using a WSYWIG editor, but too often those fall short in mapping the writer's intent to HTML.
 Many people prefer using markdown to express their content